Year 2 2024 - 2025

 Information about Year 2

 This vital year marks the end of Key Stage One.
 The children are now encouraged to work more independently in preparation for transition into Key Stage 2.
+Pupils are expected to bring their reading diaries and spelling log books to school each day.
+Homework is expected to be completed each week and there is an expectation that pupils read and practise their spellings at home.

 Meet the team…